UI senior working toward the postseason

 Twenty-four Iowa student-athletes garnered Academic All-Big Ten honors during the 2011-12 season.
-Four women's swimmers were recognized with the Big Ten Distinguished Scholar Award, and nine Hawkeyes earned Scholar All-America recognition by the College Swimming Coaches Association of America (CSCAA).
-The women's team earned Scholar All-America team honors for the eighth straight year, finishing with the third-best grade point average in the nation.
+Four women's swimmers were recognized with the Big Ten Distinguished Scholar Award, and nine Hawkeyes earned Scholar All-America recognition by the CSCAA.
+The women's team earned Scholar All-America team honors, finishing with the third-best grade point average in the nation.

 Iowa set 18 school records during the 2011-12 season (11 men, seven women) and 18 Hawkeyes posted a NCAA qualifying time.
 In June 2012, 14 Hawkeyes represented the program at the 2012 U.S. Olympic Team Trials in Omaha.

 In 2010-11, the Hawkeye men set schools records in three individual events and all five relays, while the women's squad set a program record in one individual event and one relay.
 The men recorded a dual meet record of 7-1 overall and 3-1 in the Big Ten to finish the year ranked 24th in the final TYR/CSCAA rankings.